DaleGia/ESPFlash/README.md

 # ESPFlash
 An abstraction layer that simplifies the storing of vectorised data in the filesystem on the ESP8266 and ESP32.

-ESPFlash is a lightweight library that was created to make SPIFFs usage simple and easy to understand on the ESP8266 and ESP32.
+ESPFlash is a lightweight library that was created to make SPIFFS usage simple and easy to understand on the ESP8266 and ESP32.

 ## Features
-- Simple template based interface to store and retreive generic vectorised data in flash memory using SPIFFs with ESPFlash.
+- Simple template based interface to store and retreive generic vectorised data in flash memory using SPIFFS with ESPFlash.
-- Implementation of simple SPIFFs based integer counter with ESPFlashCounter.
+- Implementation of simple SPIFFS based integer counter with ESPFlashCounter.
-- Implementation of simple SPIFFs based string storer using ESPFlashString.
+- Implementation of simple SPIFFS based string storer using ESPFlashString.

 ## Why Would I Want This?
 - ESPFlash enables the storage of generic data in a persistant matter.
 This is data that will exist through multiple power cycles or software resets.
-- ESPFlash takes care of a lot of the nastiness that exists when using SPIFFs using the concept of vectorised data.
+- ESPFlash takes care of a lot of the nastiness that exists when using SPIFFS using the concept of vectorised data.
 This includes the following functionailty:
-  - Automatically starts SPIFFs if it has not already been started.
+  - Automatically starts SPIFFS if it has not already been started.
   - Automatically truncates filenames that are over 32 characters in length.
   - Calculates the number of generic "elements" stored in a file.
   - Overwrites elements.